 Don’t Just Say It’s Strong: Let Us Prove It

 LTI’s mechanical testing lab near Philadelphia, PA (USA) routinely evaluates mechanical properties, including strength, hardness, ductility, impact resistance, fracture toughness, elongation and stress.
-We also have furnaces to heat treat specimens in order to perform capability heat treating and testing to confirm upgrade to specification or your requirements.
+We also have furnaces to heat treat specimens in order to perform capability heat treating and testing.
+We confirm upgrade to specification or your requirements.

 Our combination of technical expertise, competitive pricing and fast turnaround provides an ideal solution for your testing needs.
 Qualifications will also meet your requirements, including:

 - Nadcap and A2LA accreditation

 - Testing completed according to ASTM, EN, ISO, MIL, NASM methods and specifications

 - Mechanical and materials engineers to help with unique needs and questions